lrfinotti/cybr201_book/00-Intro.md

 The source Jupyter notebooks from each chapter used to create this book can be downloaded directly from the official site https://luisfinotti.org/pcimc/.
 Just click on the Download icon on the top of the page and choose `.ipynb`.

 **Important:** To be able to run this properly, a [Sage](https://www.sagemath.org/) kernel *must* be used.
 And, for the notebook to be displayed correctly, the [JupyterLab MyST Extension](https://github.com/jupyter-book/jupyterlab-myst) must be installed in the system.

+Unfortunately, the links to different notebooks will not work.

 +++